 Also, each Gutsy Gathering meeting will feature an expert in the field.
 All group leaders have resources, training, strategies and real-life experiences.

 When do groups meet, and what are the technical requirements?

 Gutsy Gathering meets once per month.
-The next meeting will take place on Wednesday May 27th, at 5-6:30 PST.
 In order to join the meeting, you must pre-register here, and have access to a computer or mobile device with internet access to launch a ZOOM meeting.
 (Please download ZOOM prior to the meeting, a link will be provided after you register.)